davidcbalsley/hw13-budget-tracker/README.md

 ### Functionality

 This application uses a service worker to maintain data and static file caches.
-It uses IndexedDB to record expenses and credit while offline.
+It uses IndexedDB to record expenses and credits while offline.

 ### Concepts and techniques
 * IndexedDB